arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-Child support is one of the several subjects of contemplation for estranged parents in Arkansas.
-According to the state family law, parents must contribute towards the cost of raising a child until he/she becomes independent.
-The Arkansas Judiciary and the Office of Child Support Enforcement aid parents to initiate and enforce this responsibility.
+Child support is one of several subjects of contemplation for estranged parents in Arkansas.
+According to state family law, parents are required to contribute towards the cost of raising a child until they become independent.
+The Arkansas Judiciary and the Office of Child Support Enforcement aid parents in initiating and enforcing this responsibility.
 Records of these cases are mostly available to the public unless sealed by court order or statute.

 • The name of the person involved in the record, unless said person is a juvenile